gargadarsh/covid_tracker/README.md

     Experiments with the Cleveland database have concentrated on simply attempting to distinguish presence (values 1,2,3,4) from absence (value 0).

     See if you can find any other trends in heart data to predict certain cardiovascular events or find any clear indications of heart health.

+## Even More Acknowledgements
+#### For Diabetes Data Set:
+    Smith, J.W., Everhart, J.E., Dickson, W.C., Knowler, W.C., & Johannes, R.S.
+(1988).
+Using the ADAP learning algorithm to forecast the onset of diabetes           mellitus.
+In Proceedings of the Symposium on Computer Applications and Medical Care (pp. 261--265).
+IEEE Computer Society Press.